MEET THE DIETITIAN

 Practice Philosophy

 You are so much more than the way you physically show up in the world.
 My hope is that through working together you will feel seen and heard and that you are able to experience greater freedom and peace in your relationship with food, eating and your body.
-I trust that you have your own invaluable wisdom within you , as we all do, which I want to encourage you to lean into so you can use it to help inform your choices.
-I know there are things that you want to do, places you want to go, ideas and opportunities that call to you and people you want to be fully present with.
+We trust that you have your own invaluable wisdom within you , as we all do, which we want to encourage you to lean into so you can use it to help inform your choices.
+We know there are things that you want to do, places you want to go, ideas and opportunities that call to you and people you want to be fully present with.

 Practice Values

-- Curiosity
+• Curiosity

-- Compassion
+• Compassion

 You have a life to be lived and you deserve to have freedom from the ways diet culture works to steal your time and your headspace so you can enjoy being fully present in it.